aver-d/mpd-fzf/README.md

     # Assuming ~/bin in $PATH
     $ mv mpd-fzf mpd-fzf-play ~/bin

 `mpd-fzf-play` calls [mpc][mpc] to play the track, so mpc is a dependency.
 I could change this to make a direct TCP connection to mpd through Go, but there doesn't seem much need given the ubiquity of mpc.
-The extra script also provides an opportunity to run some additional tasks related to specific mpd client.
+The extra script also provides an opportunity to run some additional tasks related to a specific mpd client.

 To install mpc do something like…